elopio/docs/source/includes/_simplifiedAPI.md

 ### augur.markets.getMarketsAwaitingReporting(p, callback)

+Note: This function is not finalized yet, and may be deprecated in favor of `augur.markets.getDisputableMarkets`.

 Returns the [Markets](#market) in a particular [Universe](#universe) or [Fee Window](#fee-window) that have not been [Finalized](#finalized-market).
 Either the Universe or Fee Window must be specified.

 This function will fail if: